-The Trustee considers that factors such as environmental, social and governance (ESG) issues (including but not limited to climate change) will be financially material for the Scheme over the length of time during which the benefits provided by the Scheme for members require to be funded to a level which would allow the benefits to be bought out with an insurer.
-This is likely to be not less than five years from the date of this statement of investment principles.
+The Trustee believes that Environmental, Social and Governance ("ESG") factors are financially material - that is, they have the potential to impact the value of the Plan's investments over the length of time during which the benefits provided by the Plan for members require to be funded to a level which would allow the benefits to be bought out with an insurer.
+This is likely to be not less than five years from the date of this Statement of Investment Principles.
+The Trustee therefore has a policy to consider these, alongside other factors, when selecting or reviewing the Plan's investments.
+The Trustee will be reliant on the information presented by the investment managers and their investment advisors regarding the extent to which an investment manager allows for ESG in making their investment decisions.